Magical Bedtime Stories for Little Kids

 Simple nighttime story structure

-Character and emotion templates
+Character and emotion template

 Encouraging Participation and Literacy